 Conclusion

 These 35 topics provide a solid foundation for meaningful AA meeting discussions.
-The AA Big Book offers countless additional possibilities, and there are ten more traditions beyond the two mentioned here, providing even more discussion opportunities.
+The AA Big Book offers numerous additional possibilities, and there are ten more traditions beyond the two mentioned here, providing even more opportunities for discussion.

 Remember, the goal of any AA meeting topic is to foster sharing, connection, and growth in recovery.
 Choose topics that resonate with your group’s needs and encourage honest, open discussion about the challenges and rewards of sober living.